rust-lang/rust-project-goals/src/2024h2/higher-level-rust.md

 - Lots of explicit unwraps pollute the codebase
 - Refactoring to a collection of structs might take much longer than they anticipated

+The shiny future is one where Rust compiles fast, has minimal syntax noise, runs fast, and is easy to take from prototype to production.

 ## Design axioms[da]